M64GitHub/movy/doc/RenderSurface.md

 ## Scaling and Resizing

 movy provides powerful image scaling capabilities to resize RenderSurfaces with multiple algorithms and control modes.
-Scaling is essential for dynamic sprite sizes, zoom effects, and loading assets at different resolutions.
+Scaling can be used for dynamic graphic sizes, zoom effects, and loading assets at different resolutions.

 ### Scaling Modes and Algorithms